Viha123/aoc-viha/2023/README.md

     - part b was a really easy conversion.
     - this was a journey.
 Its really cool how random facts about math can solve real world programming problems (like dig a logoon of lava)
     - my mind is truly blown by the math tho
+- Day 19: part 2 seemed doable at first but I think i completely misunderstood the question.
+I calculated the number of xmas values accepted and then multiplied them.
+BUT i didn't realize that values of x could be rejected but if paired up with other values of mas, they could be accepted.need to think of all the ranges as one
+    - I think looking at other people's methods have helped me understand stuff
+    - Tentatively tweaking some things should get me to output, will try it tmrw.
+    - this has been immensely helpful while debugging: https://www.reddit.com/r/adventofcode/comments/18mau1e/2023_day_19_why_does_my_solution_for_part_2_not/.
+Thank you to @1234abcdcba4321 redditer
+    - AFTER 3 HOURS OF DEBUGGING I DID IT!
+    - the code wasn't that difficult i was able to imagine the solution, the previous version needed just a few tweeks.
+    - LEARNING: try to print before using debuggers, i think i spent too much time comparing with bare eyes.
+Espectially cuz i had expected output in front of me.
+    - I definitely owuld not have been able to figure it out without the help of the expected output
+- Day 20: advent of reading comprehension too tired to do this